 If you were injured while at work, workers’ compensation should cover medical bills and lost wages.
 However, the reality may not be that simple, and your employer may be standing in the way of you receiving the compensation you are entitled to.
-Fortunately, you don’t have to fight alone to get the compensation you need.
-With our workers’ compensation lawyers in Atlanta working on your behalf, we’ll help you secure the money you are owed for your workplace injury, even if you’ve been denied a claim.
+In this case, you should seek help from a workers’ compensation attorney.

-We represent workers across a variety of industries, including:
+Our workers’ compensation attorneys represent workers across a variety of industries, including:

 - Emergency services

 Because there are so many different ways to have a workplace accident, there are many types of personal injury claims that can qualify an employee to receive workers’ compensation benefits.
 A workers’ compensation attorney can offer insight as to whether your workplace accident qualifies you for workers’ comp benefits.
 If you were hurt on the job, you should contact our Atlanta work injury attorneys for a free consultation.